National Volunteer Week

 The Leadership and staff of National Service Dogs want to share that we are treating COVID-19 pandemic with seriousness.

-Check out CTV News Kitchener for all the details
+Check out the CTV News Story Here